matalina/tag-tally-docs/mechanics/gear.md

 | 6   | Shadow (shadows, Nether magic)                  |
 | 7   | Chaos (Faerie Magic)                            |
 | 8   | Toxic (poisons, venom, disease, radiation)      |

+## Consumables

+Consumables are peices of gear that have a limited lifetime.
+Such as rations, potions, scrolls.
+Each consumable must dictate how it is depleted.
+Some consumables leave behind remnants that can be used later, these things such as paint, chalk have a durability that determines if the remnant is reusable again.

+Consumable options:
+* One use
+* Multiple uses: Roll a 1 on a d20
+  * Level 1-4 roll at disadvantage
+  * Level 5-7 roll normally
+  * Level 8-10 roll at advantage

+Durability options:
+* One use
+* Multiple uses: Roll a 1 on a d20
+  * Level 1-4 roll at disadvantage
+  * Level 5-7 roll normally
+  * Level 8-10 roll at advantage